Crime Prevention Through Environmental Design

 Please note: This workshop takes place over three days.

 Duration: 9am-5pm on each of the three days

 non-members $1,650 (incl GST)

-- Feeling safe is often about the “look” and the “feel” of the environments we find ourselves in.
-Dark and deserted public spaces may be avoided while we may be attracted to places which are animated by the presence of other people.
+Feeling safe is often about the “look” and the “feel” of the environments we find ourselves in.
+Dark and deserted public spaces may be avoided while we may be attracted to places that are animated by the presence of other people.

 Course content includes:

 - Perceptions and Fear of Crime

 - 2nd Generation CPTED and the Social environment

 - Surveillance – to see and be seen